ItIsRain/Parkit.ae-QnA/README.md

 <div class="faq-item">
   <button class="faq-question">How can I get in touch with the Parkit.ae team?</button>
   <div class="faq-answer">
-    <p>We welcome inquiries from potential investors, partners, and stakeholders interested in Parkit.ae.
-Our dedicated team is ready to discuss opportunities for collaboration and provide detailed information about our solution.
+    <p>We welcome inquiries from potential investors and partners interested in Parkit.ae.
+Our team is eager to explore collaboration opportunities and share insights about our solution.
 You can reach our team at:</p>
     <ul>
       <li>
         <strong>Name:</strong> Mohamed Al Mehairbi<br>